 All visitor centers, most nature trails, bathhouses and wayside exhibits are accessible.
 The seashore has established two accessible campsites which may be reserved.
-Contact the Ranger Station at 410-641-3030 for campsite information.
+Contact the park at 410-641-1441 press #1 for campsite information.

 Wheelchair accessible trails - Maryland District

 Beach wheelchairs with balloon tires are available for use on the oceanside beaches in Maryland and Virginia.
 These beach wheelchairs are not self-propelled and need someone to push the chair.
 For more information please check at the Toms Cove Visitor Center in Virginia, (757-336-6577) or the Ranger Station in Maryland (410-641-1441 press #1).

 Hunters with mobility impairments may obtain a "Universal Disability Pass" from the state of Maryland.
 Information on obtaining this permit can be found at DNR Regional Wildlife & Heritage Service Offices or online at the Maryland DNR website.
 Please refer to the Disabled Hunter Access section for more information.

 Developed Area Deer Hunt for Persons with Mobility Impairments: This is a bow-only sika deer hunt.
 For more information, contact the Chief Ranger's Office at (410) 629-6055.

 Service animals are welcome in the park.
 In October 2018, the National Park Service (NPS) issued a policy memorandum regarding the use of service animals by persons with disabilities in national parks.
 The revised policy aligns the NPS policy with the standards established by the Department of Justice in 2010 and the Americans with Disabilities Act.
 Only dogs are classified as service animals, and they must perform a specific task that assists a person with a disability.
 Emotional support or comfort animals are not service animals.